The best hotels in Palermo

 Cefalù is 70 km east on the A19 and easily done by train.
 45-60 minutes from Palermo Centrale, trains run hourly.
 The Arab-Norman cathedral there rivals anything in the capital.
 If you're staying in Palermo for 5+ days, this is the obvious half-day trip.

-Palermo's best neighborhoods
+Palermo's best hotel regions

 Start in the historic center.
 Quattro Canti, La Kalsa, and Ballarò put you inside the city's real beating heart.
 If you want more space and quieter streets, Via Libertà is the move.